 Combat Pragmatist: As soon as she runs into Tatsuki, she tries to spear her in the head instead of introducing herself.
 She introduces herself after Tatsuki dodges her attack.

-Ms. Fanservice: She's quite a beautiful woman, but sadly this worked against her.
+Ms. Fanservice: She's quite a beautiful woman, but this worked against her.

 A charming and well dressed boy who appeared in Karakura Town and befriended anyone much to Kon's dismay, but later revealed to be a energy-sucking arrancar sent here to drain the reiatsu from the people of Karakura.

 MacGuffin Girl: Inaba wants her for some reason.
 She and Inaba are the first Mod Souls to ever exist and were made by Ouko Yushima.
 Inaba needs her to unlock his true power.

 No Ontological Inertia: She fades away once Ouko is beaten and the fusion breaks as she had forced Ouko to stabbed himself and weaken him enough for Ichigo to deal with him.
-This wound up draining the power keeping her and Inaba in existence sadly.
+This wound up draining the power keeping her and Inaba in existence.

-Magic Knight: Can use Kido actually a similar ability quite well, and later she gets a Zanpakuto too.
+Magic Knight: Can use Kido, actually a similar ability, quite well, and quickly gets a Zanpakuto too.

-Set Bonus: The method she used to defeat all those Reigai was to drain the reiatsu of about six or seven lieutenant-class shinigami and four lieutenant-class humans all at once and throw it at the Reigai captains.
+Set Bonus: The method she used to defeat all those Reigai was to drain the reiatsu of about six or seven lieutenant-class Soul Reapers and four lieutenant-class humans all at once and throw it at the Reigai captains.
 Apparently, those lieutenant and humans didn't have enough power to defeat those four super-powered reigai captains, so All Your Powers Combined quickly turned "not enough power" into "more than enough power".

-Spotlight-Stealing Squad: Officially became the most important female character in the current filler arc, completely throwing Rukia and Orihime so that they often ended up with almost no lines in episodes.
+Spotlight-Stealing Squad: Officially became the most important female character in the current filler arc, completely replacing Rukia and Orihime so that they often ended up with almost no lines in episodes.